-- Rapidly advance GMI-1271 for the treatment of AML.
-We intend to build on our experience developing rivipansel to rapidly advance GMI-1271 for the treatment of AML in combination with chemotherapy.
-We completed a Phase 1 dose-escalation clinical trial in 28 healthy volunteers in August 2014, and we have initiated preparations for a Phase 1/2 dose-escalation clinical trial in defined populations of patients with AML, for which we anticipate recruitment of patients to begin in the first quarter of 2015.
-We have retained worldwide development and commercialization rights to GMI-1271. - Support Pfizer's further development of rivipansel.
+- Advance GMI-1271 for the treatment of AML.
+We are building on our experience developing rivipansel to investigate GMI-1271 for the treatment of AML as an adjunct to standard chemotherapy.
+We have initiated a Phase 1/2 dose-escalation clinical trial in defined populations of patients with AML, and we expect the Phase 1 portion of the trial to be completed and the Phase 2 portion to be initiated in 2016.
+We have retained worldwide development and commercialization rights to GMI-1271. - Advance GMI-1271 for the treatment of MM.
+We have initiated preparations for a Phase 1 multiple doseescalation clinical trial in defined populations of patients with MM.
+We received a Clinical Trial Authorization, or CTA, from the Health Products Regulatory Authority in Ireland and plan to initiate the trial in the second half of 2016. - Advance GMI-1359 for the treatment of hematologic malignancies.
+We have selected and intend to develop a drug candidate, GMI-1359, that simultaneously inhibits both E-selectin and CXCR4 for use in the treatment of cancers with significant bone marrow involvement, such as AML and MM.
+We received pre-IND guidance from the FDA in October 2015 and we plan to submit an IND for GMI-1359 for the treatment of hematologic malignancies in the third quarter of 2016.
+We have retained worldwide development and commercialization rights to GMI-1359. - Support Pfizer's further development of rivipansel.
 We will continue to support Pfizer, if requested, as Pfizer proceeds with further clinical development of rivipansel, including the Phase 3 clinical trial, and pursues regulatory approval of rivipansel.
 We expect to use any milestone and royalty payments that we may receive from Pfizer to accelerate the development of our other drug candidates. - Identify and develop additional novel selectin antagonists to address unmet medical needs with significant market potential.
 We believe our glycomimetics platform will enable us to develop a broad pipeline of potential drug candidates that may be orphan drugs or may address larger market opportunities.
-We have selected and intend to develop a drug candidate, GMI-1359, that simultaneously inhibits both E-selectin and CXCR4 for use in the treatment of cancers with significant bone marrow involvement, such as myeloma.
-We are also working to design an orally available E-selectin antagonist, which we believe could be of significant interest to potential collaborators for major market opportunities, such as the treatment of cardiovascular disease. - Apply our insights and our glycomimetics platform to other carbohydrate targets beyond selectins.
+We are also working to design additional E-selectin antagonists that could be delivered subcutaneously or orally, which we believe could be of significant interest to potential collaborators for major market opportunities, such as the treatment of cardiovascular disease. - Apply our insights and our glycomimetics platform to other carbohydrate targets beyond selectins.
 We have identified additional opportunities where carbohydrates play critical roles in disease processes and where we believe we can apply our platform to create targeted glycomimetic drugs.
-One potential target is pseudomonas, a pathogenic form of bacteria that results in serious infections and is frequently resistant to treatment with antibiotics.
-We have observed results in animal models that suggest glycomimetic drugs can be used to improve treatment of pseudomonas infections.
-We have also begun to design and synthesize antagonists of a protein family known as galectins.
+We have begun to design and synthesize antagonists of a protein family known as galectins.
 We believe that compounds targeting galectins might potentially be used to treat certain forms of cancer and fibrosis.